astroprofsmith/intromodern.github.io/_sources/c5spacetime.md

 light cones from the original event?

 9) Draw {numref}`BobAshaFig` in the frame of reference where Asha is at rest and Bob is moving to the right.
-R, P, and S will all be along the vertical line representing Asha's worldline, where P is 6 s before
-Q.  Verify the claims in the text about the relative locations of R, S, P, and P$_b$.
-Calculate $t_1t_2$ to get the interval between P$_b$ and Q (claimed to be $-30.7$ square light seconds), and compute the
-$dx$ (2.3 light seconds) and $cdt_0$ (5.5 light seconds) that Asha would calculate for these events.
+P is now 6 s before Q on Asha's line, and the lines between P and R and P and S are still at 45 degree angles.
+Verify the claims in the text about the relative locations of R, S, P, and U.  Calculate $t_1t_2$ to get the interval between U and Q (claimed to be $-30.7$ square light seconds), and compute the $dx$ (2.3 light seconds) and $cdt_0$ (5.5 light seconds) that Asha would calculate for these events.